MinRegret/minregret.github.io/_posts/2023-01-14-meta-optimization.md

-Where $$\tilde{\nabla}_t$$ is a random estimator for the gradient (given by usually looking at only a few examples out of the training set).
+Where $\tilde{\nabla}_t$ is a random estimator for the gradient (given by usually looking at only a few examples out of the training set).
 The textbook proof says that SGD for non-smooth convex optimization converges to the optimal solution at a rate of
 $$O(\frac{ \sqrt{ \sigma^2 } }{\sqrt{T} } ).$$